stbui02/cse15l-lab-reports/lab3.md

 ./.git/hooks/pre-commit.sample
 ./.git/hooks/pre-merge-commit.sample
 ```
+For `-type f` it will find files within the directories.
 This command prints out a lot more lines after this.

+`find. -name` searches for files based on their name.
 For `find. -name` the two examples are:

 1.